Place cell: Rodents

 Both rats and mice are often used as model animals for place cells research.
 Rats became especially popular after the development of multiarray electrodes, which allows for the simultaneous recording of a large number of cells.
 However, mice have the advantage that a larger range of genetic variants are available.
 Additionally mice can be headfixed, allowing for the use of microscopy techniques to look directly into the brain.
 Though rats and mice have similar place cells dynamics, mice have smaller place cells, and on the same size track have an increase in number of place fields per cell.
 Additionally, their replay is weaker compared to the replay in rats.
+Studies indicate that in rodents, all hippocampal pyramidal cells appear to be place cells.

 In addition to rats and mice, place cells have also been found in chinchillas.

 Rats furthermore have social place cells, cells which encode the position of other rats.
 This finding was published in Science at the same time as the report of social place cells in bats.